tbrumbaugh5396/my-amazing-programming-language/docs/technical_specifications/perfect_programming_language.md

 Total Delay: The engine might only need 4 digits of π to produce the first digit of the result, because it knows exactly how the addition and multiplication interact.

-4. The Final Spec: Section 3 (Lattice Search)
+## 4. The Final Spec: Section 3 (Lattice Search)
 This leads us to the final piece of your document.
 The Lattice Search is the algorithm that automatically finds these fused macros.

-3. The Lattice & Metrics
+## 3. The Lattice & Metrics

-3.1 The Search for the "Shortest Path"
+## 3.1 The Search for the "Shortest Path"
 The Heuristic Pilot doesn't just run code; it searches the Lattice of Equivalence (C
-E) for the program p
-′
-  that minimizes the Computational Distance (dp):
+E) for the program p that minimizes the Computational Distance (dp): p ∈[p]

-p
-′
- ∈[p]
-E
-​

-min dp
+E min dp(p)
-​
- (p
-′
- )

-3.2 Macro-Assisted Folding
+## 3.2 Macro-Assisted Folding
 When the Pilot sees a chain of coinductive operations, it queries the Macro Library.

 If it finds an equivalence path between Add(Mult(a, b), c) and FMA(a, b, c), it automatically "folds" the computation.

 It uses Bisimulation Reflection to verify that the Fused Generator is behaviorally identical to the stepped version.

-3.3 Metric-Driven Selection
+## 3.3 Metric-Driven Selection
 Readability (dh): The user writes a * b + c.

 Performance (dp): The Pilot selects fma(a, b, c).